bakhtik/knowledge/finance/cfa/volume1/rates.md

 3. Link or compound holding period returns to obtain an annual rate of return for the year (the time-weighted rate of return for the year).
 If investment is for more than one year, take the geometric mean of the annual returns to obtain the time-weighted rate of return over that measurement period.

-We can obtain resaonable approximation  of the time-weighted rate of return by valuing the portfolio at frequent, regular intervals.
+We can obtain reasonable approximation  of the time-weighted rate of return by valuing the portfolio at frequent, regular intervals.
 Daily valuation is commonplace:

 $(1+R_1) \times (1+R_2) \times \ldots \times (1+R_{365}) - 1$